swingbit/quack-mate/README.md

 ```

 ### 2. Launching the Server
-Boot the servers using the unified developer launcher:
+Boot the server using the launcher:
 ```bash
 # Starts both the static web server (Port 8000) and native DuckDB API (Port 3001)
 ./quackmate-server.sh node